Common Examples USCIS Immigration Fraud

 Immigration services fraud

 There are many cases, where individuals become the victim of immigration fraud.
-They have to face all these problems without having any fault of their own.
+They have to face all these problems without having any fault.
 The legal system of many countries is different from that of the U.S. Hence, Immigrant communities have to face many problems.

 Services offered by notaries

 Notaries or notary public are the individuals commissioned by the state in many parts of Latin America.
-They handle regular legal filling and signing of the documents.
-Whereas, notaries in the U.S have completely different meanings.
-The notary public in the U.S is not a legal professional like many other countries.
-However, Immigrants have to go to the notary for handling their documents.
+They handle regular legal filing and signing of the documents.
+At the same time, notaries in the U.S. have completely different meanings.
+The notary public in the U.S. is not a legal professional like many other countries.
+However, Immigrants have to go to the notary to handle their documents.
 New immigrants mostly use their services because of the similarity of community, country, and languages.
-However, in return for thousand-dollar fees, these services end up providing false hope and promises.
-In most cases, they provide no real service and relief.
+However, these services provide false hope and promise in return for thousand-dollar fees.
+In most cases, they provide no real service or relief.

 The practice of law in the US

-A notary in the United States can not provide you any legal services related to immigration.
+A notary in the United States can not provide you with any legal services related to immigration.
 Qualified and licensed attorneys can practice law.
 However, notaries illegally represent themselves as authorized persons for the immigration process.
 This is happening in many immigrant communities.
-As a result, of false documentation by an unlicensed attorney, innocent individuals end up getting scammed.
+As a result of false documentation by an unlicensed attorney, innocent individuals get scammed.
 They have to face deportation proceedings through alleged fraud.

-Do not rely on the services of these notaries who misrepresent themselves.
-Instead, seek the counsel of USCIS (U.S. citizenship and immigration services).
+Please do not rely on the services of these notaries who misrepresent themselves.
+Instead, seek the counsel of USCIS (U.S. Citizenship and immigration services).
 Report the fraud and make sure to protect your rights.

 Marriage fraud

 Many immigrants commit this marriage-related immigration fraud.
 They get involved in sham marriages.
 Hence, their purpose is to get lawful permanent residence status.
 USCIS is taking marriage fraud seriously into account.
-Instead, if government officials suspect any criminal violation, they charge any individuals involve with it.
+Instead, if government officials suspect any criminal violation, they charge any individuals involved.

 Identity and immigration benefit fraud

 These frauds involve using another personal security number and a fake identification card.
 It is done to get a job without legal status for employment.
-Moreover, these criminal activities include check fraud, identity card fraud, etc. U.S. Immigration and customs enforcement (ICE) are working seriously on benefit fraud, identity fraud, and document fraud.
+Moreover, these criminal activities include check fraud, identity card fraud, etc. U.S. Immigration and Customs Enforcement (ICE) is working seriously on benefit, identity, and document fraud.

 Common examples of USCIS immigration fraud

-USCIS is the government agency that handles all the immigration cases.
-It has been a victim of alleged frauds and scams.
+USCIS is the government agency that handles all immigration cases.
+It has been a victim of alleged fraud and scams.
 We have gathered some common examples here.
 Hence, it will help you identify common scams and how to find legal assistance.

 Scam websites

 Several websites claim to be affiliated with USCIS.
-However, they will ask you to provide information and complete the USCIS application and petition.
-They offer you step-by-step guidance on completing it.
-USCIS website address always ends with “.gov”.
-Hence, make sure that the affiliated website providing you information is from uscis.gov.
+However, they will ask you to provide information and complete the USCIS application and petition, offering step-by-step guidance on completing it.
+The USCIS website address always ends with “.gov.”
+Hence, ensure that the affiliated website provides information from uscis.gov to avoid falling victim to financial fraud.

-USCIS immigration misuse has been reported largely by these websites.
+These websites have primarily reported USCIS immigration misuse.
 Never pay these websites to download USCIS forms.
 Because their forms are always free on the original website.

 Businesses promising premium services

-Some businesses give a guarantee of green cards, visas, documents, or another process.
-They try to prove that they are affiliates of USCIS.
-They charge higher fees than USCIS would charge.
-However, it is one of the biggest USCIS scams.
-Sometimes, the false claim to process your application faster than the federal agency.
+Some businesses guarantee green cards, visas, documents, or other processes.
+They try to prove that they are affiliates of USCIS and charge higher fees than USCIS would charge.
+However, this is one of the biggest USCIS scams.
+Sometimes, the false claim processes your application faster than the federal agency.
 Hence, you should be aware of these USCIS frauds.

 Immigration scam in India

-USCIS New Delhi field office sends emails with a claim that you have been approved to visa for the U.S. Moreover, they also request money for processing of Visa.
-Be aware that these emails are always a scam.
-USCIS never sends emails regarding any immigration benefits or visas.
+USCIS New Delhi field office emails claim that you have been approved for a visa to the U.S. They also request money for visa processing.
+Be aware that these emails are always scams.
+USCIS never sends emails regarding immigration benefits or visas.

 “Notarios Publicos”

-As we have discussed earlier, unauthorized notaries are one of the biggest immigration services scams.
+As discussed earlier, unauthorized notaries are among the biggest immigration services scams.

 Payments by phone or email

-Many individuals have to face the consequences by paying through emails or phone.
-USCIS never asks to pay through email or pay, they never say you to transfer money to the individual.
-Hence, for immigration fees, they never accept payments through Paypal, western union, and other payment services.
+Many individuals have to face the consequences by paying through email or phone.
+USCIS never asks to pay through email or pay; they never tell you to transfer money to the individual.
+Hence, for immigration fees, they never accept payments through PayPal, Western Union, or other payment services.

 Job offers

-Many companies offer you a job through email.
-Don’t leave your country to come to the U.S because these are mostly scams.
-Especially, if they ask you for any payments.
-You are not able to work in the U.S unless you have an Employment authorization document.
+Many companies offer jobs through email.
+Don’t leave your country to come to the U.S. because these are mostly scams, especially if they ask you for any payments.
+You cannot work in the U.S. without an Employment authorization document.

 Fraud penalties

-Misuse of documents, fraud visas, or permits is a crime under 18 U.S.C 1546.
+Misusing documents, fraudulent visas, or permits is a crime under 18 U.S.C 1546.
 However, penalties for ignoring immigration laws include up to 5 years of prison.
-And in some cases deportation from the country and a fine of $250,000.
+And in some cases, deportation from the country and a fine of $250,000.

 How to avoid these frauds

-We have gathered some tips that might help you keep yourself safe from common immigration scams.
+We have gathered some tips to help you keep safe from common immigration scams.

 - Never believe in emails regarding winning the visa lottery.